mainmatter/mainmatter.com/_posts/2020-07-31-the-true-cost-of-a-quickfix.md

 greenfield project are an entirely different story in any long-lived project that might not have started with a solid foundation.

-> So how do I tackle refactoring legacy code that has made its way into multiple
+<blockquote class="quote">So how do I tackle refactoring legacy code that has made
-> core systems?
+its way into multiple core systems?</blockquote>

 ### Stop development, fix it now!